 8.3 Vendor Responsibilities: Each vendor is solely responsible for delivering a bid to the Purchasing Division prior to the specified date and time of the bid opening.
 The official time clock of the Purchasing Division, for the purpose of receipt of bids, shall be displayed in the offices of the Purchasing Division.
-In the case of electronic submission of bids, wvOASIS is the system utilized for bid submission.
-For more information on wvOASIS, visit wvOASIS.gov.
+Vendors are responsible for the accuracy of the information on and in the bid envelopes.